Wichita Mountains Wildlife Refuge Trail System

 Bison Trail: At 5.7 miles long, the Bison Trail is the longest on this trail system.
 This trail begins near the Fawn Creek Campground, making a complete loop in the heart of the refuge.
 The trail starts going toward the southeast, and continues in this direction for a while, with some zig-zagging along the way.
 The trail will make a gradual curve back to the northeast as it follows a creek, then it will hug the shorelines of Lost Lake, then Fish Lake.
 After Fish Lake, the path will run to the northwest, meandering along the edge of a creek until you reach French Lake.
 From there, the trail winds around to the south through both open grassland and wooded hills.
 You will continue on the path and pass a small pond; soon after you will reach the first leg of the trail, which will take you back to where you started.

 Longhorn Trail: This trail is a 2.4-mile trail that connects two sides of the Bison Trail loop near French Lake.
-This trail runs northeast/southwest, and can be taken in either direction.
-This path explores the area within the Bison Trail loop.
+This trail runs northeast/southwest and can be taken in either direction to explore the area within the Bison Trail loop.

 Elk Trail: Similar to Longhorn Trail, Elk Trail is a connector in the Bison Trail loop.
 However, it is shorter (0.6 miles) and runs in the area closer to French Lake.
 This trail also runs northeast/southwest, though it is a more jagged route and covers more rocky and wooded areas.